Where is PAC?

 PAC is always looking for volunteers to help with box office, technical theater positions, special events, office work, and fundraising.
 Call us to learn more about these opportunities for community service.

-Policies regarding payment, missed classes, refunds, and our student code of conduct are detailed on the Policies and Waivers page as well as posted outside our studios.
-These represent fair and equitable treatment for all citizens regardless of race, ethnicity, sex, age, disability, and economic means.
+Policies regarding payment, missed classes, refunds, and our student code of conduct are detailed on the Policies and Waivers page as well as posted outside the office.
+PAC is committed to fair and equitable treatment for all citizens regardless of race, ethnicity, sex, age, disability, and economic means.

 Does PAC offer financial aid or scholarships?

 PAC occasionally offers financial assistance based on need.
 Work-study positions may also be available.
 Contact PAC’s office by email or phone for more information on both of these programs.